Last updated on November 4, 2025

 Yes!

 According to Magic's mechanical color pie, black is the color that specializes in counter removal.
 Thief of Blood, for example, can wipe everybody's slate clean while buffing itself.
-And Glissa Sunslayer, which sees a fair bit of play in Standard nowadays, can remove counters when striking a player.
+And Glissa Sunslayer can remove counters when striking a player.
+Better yet, some good counter-wipers have a colorless identity.
+Power Conduit, for example, is an artifact that can remove one counter from a single permanent.

-Blue has several options for that: Leech Bonder, for example, can sling one counter from one creature to another (even those not under your control!).
-And Fate Transfer, which you can also cast with black mana, moves all counters from one creature to another.
+You can also move counters around, instead of removing them.
+Blue has several options for that: Leech Bonder, for example, can sling a counter from one creature to another (even those not under your control!).
+And Fate Transfer moves all counters from one creature to another.

+There's also a land, Nesting Grounds, that can move counters between permanents.
 You could therefore move a finality counter from a creature to an enchantment or a land.
 The counter's effect is the same: If you put the counter on a land, and said land would go from the battlefield to the graveyard, the land gets exiled instead.

-Can You Proliferate Finality Counters
+Can You Proliferate Finality Counters?

 Gallery and List of Finality Counter Cards